satellite-image-deep-learning/techniques/README.md

 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.
 * [This article](https://www.mdpi.com/2072-4292/8/8/666) compares a number of ML algorithms, random forests, stochastic gradient descent, support vector machines, Bayesian method.
 * [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> a U-Net is employed to interpret and extract the information embedded in the satellite images in a multi-channel fashion, and finally output a pixel-wise mask indicating the existence of cloud.
+* [Cloud Detection in Satellite Imagery](https://www.azavea.com/blog/2021/02/08/cloud-detection-in-satellite-imagery/) compares FPN and CheapLab architectures on Sentinel-2 L1C and L2A imagery

 ## Wealth and economic activity measurement
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys